The GeometricDecomposability package for Macaulay2: Mathematical background

 and the contractions of the ideals $C_{y,I}$ and $N_{y,I}$ to the ring $k[x_1,\ldots,\hat{y},\ldots,x_n]$ are geometrically vertex decomposable. \end{enumerate} The ideals $\langle 0 \rangle$ and $\langle 1 \rangle$ in the ring $k$ are also considered geometrically vertex decomposable by convention. \end{definition}

 Klein and Rajchgot also introduced two variants on the geometrically vertex decomposable property.
 We also recall these definitions.
 For the first variant, observe that in the Definition \ref{gvd}, you do not need to use the induced monomial order for the contractions.
 Indeed, it could be the case that you need to pick different monomial orders to verify that $C_{y,I}$ and $N_{y,I}$ are geometrically vertex decomposable.
-For $<$-compatibly geometrically vertex decomposable ideals, a fixed lexicographical order (and its induced monomial orders) are used throughout.
+For $<$-compatibly geometrically vertex decomposable ideals, a fixed lexicographical order (and its induced monomial orders) are used throughout; the formal definition for this class of ideals is given below.

 \begin{definition}[{\cite[Definition 2.11]{KR}}] Fix a lexicographical order $<$ on $R = k[x_1,\ldots,x_n]$.
 An ideal $I \subseteq R$ is {\it $<$-compatibly geometrically vertex decomposable} if $I$ is unmixed and \begin{enumerate} \item[$(1)$] $I = \langle 1 \rangle$, or $I$ is generated by a (possibly empty) subset of variables of $R$, or \item[$(2)$] for the largest variable $y=x_i$ in $R$ with respect to the order $<$, the ideal $I$ has a geometric vertex decomposition with respect to $y$, and the contractions of the ideals $C_{y,I}$ and $N_{y,I}$ to the ring $S = k[x_1,\ldots,\hat{y},\ldots,x_n]$ are $<$-compatible geometrically vertex decomposable, where we use $<$ to also denote the natural induced monomial order on $S$. \end{enumerate} \end{definition}